aggrosoft/oxid-variant-selection-icons/README.md

 # oxid-variant-selection-icons
-Use Icons for variants selection instead of text only
+Use Icons for variants selection instead of text only, compatible with Oxid 6.x using wave theme